mgrebenets/mgrebenets.github.io/_posts/2015-02-08-mobile-ci---makefiles.md

   @echo "help - display this message"
 {% endhighlight %}

 Let's see what's going on here. `all` is the default target which is executed when you just run `make`.
 Here you can see how target _dependencies_ can be used. `all` is dependent on `help` and `help` is just printing information about all available targets.
-Other than causing `help` to run `all` doesn't do anything else.
+Other than causing `help` to run, `all` doesn't do anything else.

-Another trick - phony targets, those are all listed using special `.PHONY` target.
+Another trick - phony targets, those are all listed as dependencies for a special `.PHONY` target.
 Using phony targets is the way you can tell `make` utility to build those targets each time.
 By default `make` is smart and checks for any changes since last build and does nothing if it detects no changes.
 In this case I don't want that behavior, that's why I use phony targets.

 The `clean` target cleans Xcode project using `xcodebuild` under the hood.
 It also removes the `build` folder.
 The actual recipe for `clean` is a number of shell commands.
 By default `make` will print out all the executed commands to stdout.
-The use of `@` as in `@echo` will remote the "echo Cleaning up..." line form stdout and you will see only the "Cleaning up..." message.
+The use of `@` as in `@echo` will remove the "echo Cleaning up..." line form stdout and you will see only the "Cleaning up..." message.
 Another nice thing is that just like with shell you can use `\` to split single command into multiple lines.

 This example also features the use of variables in a makefile.
 You might have noticed that it's less strict than the shell syntax, e.g. it allows use of spaces for assignment operation.
-Using `$()` you can reference variables, shell-like `${}` is also a valid syntax, as well as not using `()` or `{}`, but I'd recommend using one of those all the time.
-Having `$PROJECT` resolved as `$P`ROJECT is not the easiest thing to figure out.
+Using `$()` you can reference variables, shell-like `${}` is also a valid syntax, as well as not using `()` or `{}`, but I'd recommend sticking with `$()` all the time.
+Having `$PROJECT` resolved as `$P` `ROJECT` is not the easiest thing to figure out.
 Try running `make clean` to see how it works. `make` lets you override variables from command line.

 {% highlight bash %}
 make clean SCHEME=MyOtherScheme